Cotalker/documentation/docs/documentation/admin/groups/admin_channels.md

 <div className="alert alert--secondary">

 ### C. Elements {#elements}
 _Lets you add an element to your channel.
-Useful when setting up a routine or survey associated with a particular _element_.
+Useful when setting up a routine or survey associated with a particular element.
 For example, if you add elements associated with a survey to the channel, the survey will be available through the [actions button found in the channel's workspace](/docs/documentation/client/channels#task-menus-within-channel)._

 <img alt="elements" className="img_sizing item shadow--tl" src={useBaseUrl('img/admin_group_channels_01c.png')} />
 <br/>